youngsangsuh/youngsangsuh.github.io/_posts/2020-09-09-second-post.md

 <div style="font-size: 15px; line-height: 25px;">
 <br>
 The article contains the recent progress of stretchable electronics for human-machine interface by introducing various cutting-edge technologies such as multifunctional sensors, wireless operation, and wearable assistive/haptic devices.
 Especially, machine intelligence combined devices are also introduced which have recently gained great interest in the field.
-This paper will present comprehensive understandings and background of the recent stretchable sensors and actuating systems, and would deliver practical and academic impact across a large research area. <br>
+This paper presents comprehensive understandings and background of the recent stretchable sensors and actuating systems, and delivers practical and academic impact across a large research area. <br>
 </div>

 <hr class="one">